Sitecore-Hackathon/2019-Sitecore-Helper/documentation/README.md

   e.
 Tracking settings Item
   f.
 Content tree with home item and few child items

-2. Navigate to /sitecore/system/Settings/Foundation/Tracker/Tracker Setting Items/Tracker Settings Mobile App.
+2.Navigate to /sitecore/system/Settings/Foundation/Tracker/Tracker Setting Items/Tracker Settings Mobile App.
 Here you can select the goal, event and channel.
 If  ‘Is Tracking enabled’ is un-checked then no event or goal will be triggered.